 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 • Adjust rack to top position and preheat oven to 425 degrees.
 Bring a large pot of salted water to a boil. • In a small bowl, combine panko, mozzarella, and a large drizzle of olive oil; season with salt and pepper.

-• In a large bowl, combine pork*, half the panko mixture, half the Tuscan Heat Spice (you’ll use the rest later), and 1 TBSP water (2 TBSP for 4 servings); season generously with salt (we used ½ tsp; 1 tsp for 4) and pepper. • Form pork mixture into two 1-inch-tall loaves (four loaves for 4).
-Flatten tops.
+• In a large bowl, combine pork*, half the panko mixture, half the Tuscan Heat Spice (you’ll use the rest later), and 1 TBSP water (2 TBSP for 4 servings); season generously with salt (we used ½ tsp; 1 tsp for 4) and pepper. • Form pork mixture into two 1-inch-tall loaves (four loaves for 4); flatten tops.
 Place on a lightly oiled baking sheet.

 • Stir drained spaghetti, half the Parmesan, and 1 TBSP butter (2 TBSP for 4 servings) into pot with sauce.
 Season generously with salt and pepper. • Divide pasta between plates and top with meatloaves.
-(TIP: If you prefer, you can serve the meatloaves on the side instead.)
+(TIP: If you prefer, serve meatloaves on the side instead.)
 Sprinkle with remaining Parmesan and serve.

 Ground Pork is fully cooked when internal temperature reaches 160°.